 - 1. The course must clearly relate to the student's approved program of study. - 2.
 Nine semester hours taken prior to admission may be eligible for transfer from accredited institutions outside The University of Texas System.
 After the student is enrolled in the program, eligibility will be assessed. - 3.
-An unlimited number of hours may be transferred from institutions within The University of Texas, but the student must complete a minimum of 34 hours in
+An unlimited number of hours may be transferred from institutions within The University of Texas. - 4.
+All credits that are transferred as electives must be approved by the student's advisor.

-- residence in the Program. - 4.
-All credits that are transferred as electives must be approved by the student's advisor. - 5.
-All credits transferred as cognates must be approved by the student's dissertation chair. - 6.
-Substitution for a doctoral program required course must be approved by the faculty advisor and the PhD Council. - 7.
+- 5. All credits transferred as cognates must be approved by the student's dissertation chair. - 6.
+Substitution for a doctoral program required course must be approved by the faculty advisor and coordinator of the PhD program. - 7.
 The transcript must show an "A", "B", or "P" in the course. - 8.
 The course must have been taken within the seven-year time limit to complete doctoral degree requirements. - 9.
 The course may not be transferred if it was used to apply to another completed degree. - 10.
 All courses to be transferred must be graduate level courses.

-See PhD Student Policy, D7980 Transfer of Credit (https://nursing.uth.edu/acaddept/academicaffairs/programpolicies.htm).
+See PhD Student Policy, D7980 Transfer of Credit

+(https://nursing.uth.edu/acaddept/academicaffairs/programpolicies.htm).